Ila-bura/friends-trivia/README.md

 ### Solved Bugs

-While writing the code to implement the Next button I came across the following error: ["TypeError: Cannot set properties of null"](https://bobbyhadz.com/blog/javascript-cannot-set-property-innerhtml-of-null).
-After researching the issue online, I identified the reason and fixed it: The Next button had a "btn-next" class instead of a "btn-next" id.
+While writing the code to implement the Next One button I came across the following error: ["TypeError: Cannot set properties of null"](https://bobbyhadz.com/blog/javascript-cannot-set-property-innerhtml-of-null).
+After researching the issue online, I identified the reason and fixed it: The Next One button had a "btn-next" class instead of a "btn-next" id.

 ### Known Bugs